Computer-Programming-B/AlienPygame/README.md

 Alien Pygame
 ===========
 One of Python's great strengths is the number of useful libraries (like Turtle graphics) that are available.
 In this assignment we will use Pygame Zero, a game making library, to make a simple alien game.
+We will be working through [this introduction to Pygame Zero](https://pygame-zero.readthedocs.io/en/stable/introduction.html).

 Suggested steps to get started:
 ---------------------------------